BootcampersCollective/Coders-Workshop/README.md

 Thanks to [Secure Set](http://go.secureset.com) for hosting us in this awesome space!

 - Have a topic you're interested in?
 Want to cover something in a group setting?
 Let us know!
+## Discussion

+What is space complexity?
+How does it factor into software development?

 ## Topic: Open Hacking